Family friendly (children aged 5-15)

 Just seven miles from the Jurassic coast, this campsite, sheltered by large trees, is a great place to pitch up.
 There are grass or astro-turf pitches with or without electrical hook-up.
 With views across rolling fields, a bar and take-away, a pool, games and TV room to keep the children amused, there’s all you need.

-The nearest railway station is Highbridge & Burnham-on-Sea.
-From there it is advisable to arrange a taxi to take you the short distance to the campsite.
-A list of local cab firms is available at TrainTaxi.
-The local area is easily accessible by bicycle; local routes include Routes 33 and 26 on the National Cycle Network.
+The nearest railway station is Weston Milton.
+From there, you can arrange a short journey by cab to the cottages.
+A list of local taxi firms is available at TrainTaxi.
+The area is easily accessible by bicycle, with local routes including Routes 33 and 26 on the National Cycle Network.

 Higher Gills Farm